CitizenLabDotCo/citizenlab/docs/README.md

 - Activity feed access for project managers
 - Added empty state to processing list when no project is selected
 - Processing : improved validation upon tag creation
-- Processing : added access for moderators to the projects they manage- Processing : improved validation upon tag creation
+- Processing : added access for moderators to the projects they manage
+- Processing : improved validation upon tag creation
 - Processing : improved validation upon tag creation
 - Processing : keyboard shortcut tooltip on navigation buttons

 ### Changed
 - Reduced spacing in sidebar menu, allowing for more items to be displayed
 - Processing : is now using admin text color for idea title and body